Envelopes of Bisection Lines of Polygons

 Observe in Figure \ref{fig:Triangle}, left, resp. right, that the envelope $\H$ has three, resp. five, special points where the bisecting line cuts it.
 They are called {\it cusps} and, in the case of a triangle, they coincide with the mid-points of the medians.
 We also observe that each bisecting line through a cup connects a vertex of the polygon with the mid-point of the opposite side, which is not a vertex.
 However, we can include these points in the set of vertices and it looks natural to do it.
 Taking this remark into account, we shall consider in this paper only polygons with an even number of vertices, say $2n$, and such that its {\it principal diagonals}, i.e., diagonals connecting opposite vertices, divide the polygonal region into two equal area parts.
 We shall call such polygons {\it half-area polygons}.
 One can see in Figure \ref{fig:EnvelopeHOctagon} a half-area octagon with four hyperbolic arcs and three cusps.

 Besides the envelope of bisecting lines $\H$, there are two other closely related sets in this context.
 The first one, $\M$, is the $n$-polygon whose vertices are the mid-points of bisecting chords.
 The second one, $\E$, is the $n$-polygon whose vertices are the intersections of adjacent bisecting lines.
 We shall see that we can characterize the cusps of $\H$ just by properties of $\M$ and $\E$.
-We can also check whether or not $\H$ has a cusp at a bisecting line by a simple condition involving the corresponding opposite arcs of the polygon.
-Based on this condition, we prove that the number of cusps of $\H$ is odd and at least three, which is a discrete version of the well-known smooth counterpart (\cite{Noah}).
+Based on these properties, we prove that the number of cusps of $\H$ is odd and at least three, which is a discrete version of the well-known smooth counterpart (\cite{Noah}).